You have turned-in this assignment. You can review the lesson and see your previous answers.

 Let's see if you got that right.

-So, you should have connected mitochondria and all the time.
+So you should have connected mitochondria and all the time.

-Let's do our practise task now.
+Great work, let's do our practice task now.

-Sam, Aisha, and Izzy are having a discussion about where plants get energy they need for life processes.
+Sam, Aisha and Izzy are having a discussion about where plants get energy they need for life processes.

-Sam says, plants aren't alive so they don't need energy.
+Sam says, "Plants aren't alive so they don't need energy.

-Aisha says, plants are alive, but they get energy for life processes from photosynthesis.
+" Aisha says, "Plants are alive, but they get energy for life processes from photosynthesis.

-Izzy says, plants get energy for life processes from cellular respiration.
+" Izzy says, "Plants get energy for life processes from cellular respiration.

-Decide if each person's understanding is correct and explain why or why not.
+" Decide if each person's understanding is correct and explain why or why not.

 Sam is wrong.